238 Post (1898-1906)

 The northwest corner of Post & Grant shortly after the 1906 earthquake and fire.
 The Shreve & Co. building opened one month before the earthquake.
 Ruins of Elder’s bookstore at left.

-The old Gump's store today.
+The Gump's store today.
 This is where the 238 Post St store was located, which was destroyed in the 1906 earthquake and fire.

-The old Gump’s store, built on the site of the 238 Post St store.
-Photographed on 18 April 2013 (the 107th anniversary of the 1906 earthquake).
+The Gump’s Building, built on the site of the 238 Post St store.
+Photograph by David Mostardi on 18 April 2013, the 107th anniversary of the 1906 earthquake.
+Gump’s was no longer at this location when the photo was taken, but in 2019 reopened in the right-hand section here occupied by Cartier.